walt-id/waltid-identity/waltid-cli/README.md

 drwxr-xr-x@ 72 waltian  wheel   2.3K Feb 20 18:41 lib
 ```

+The `bin` folder has the CLI execution script compatible with common operating systems.

+Set execution rights to the script

+`$ chmod a+x /tmp/waltid-cli-1.0.0-SNAPSHOT/bin/waltid`

+Add the `/tmp/waltid-cli-1.0.0-SNAPSHOT/bin` to the PATH.

+`$ export PATH="/tmp/waltid-cli-1.0.0-SNAPSHOT/bin:$PATH"`

+Execute the walt.id CLI

+`$ waltid`

 # Supported commands

 | Command | Subommand | Description                                    | Ready to use |